Cloud-Code-Innovate/ORCCareerSiteVanityUrl/configure-hcm/configure-hcm.md

 ### **Objective**

-- Once the reverse proxy server and the required scripts are setup, you need to enable the Vanity URL feature in your HCM.
+- Once the API Gateway, OCI Function and the required scripts are setup, you need to enable the Vanity URL feature in your HCM.”.

 ## **Step 1:** Enable Vanity URL